Browse our services

 The Construction (Design and Management) Regulation 2007 (CDM 2007) place duties on all those who can contribute to the health and safety of a construction project.
-The Regulations place duties upon clients, designers, contractors and planning supervisors, and require the production of certain documents - the health and safety plan and the health and safety file.
+The Regulations place duties upon clients, designers, contractors and planning supervisors, and require the production of certain documents – the health and safety plan and the company safety policy.

 To which projects do the CDM Regulations apply?

 The CDM Regulations apply to most construction projects.
 However, there are a number of situations where the Regulations do not apply.

 - Construction work other than demolition that does not last longer than 30 days and does not involve more than 500 man hours;

 - Construction work for a domestic client (although the Regulations do apply to designers);

 - Construction work carried out inside offices and shops or similar premises without interrupting the normal activities in the premises and without separating the construction activities from the other activities;

 - The maintenance or removal of insulation on pipes, boilers or other parts of heating or water systems unless this work forms part of a larger construction project.